dubiety/terraform-aws-elasticsearch-cloudwatch-sns-alarms/README.md

 }
 ```

-You can alternatively have this module not create an SNS incase you have existing ones created elsewhere.
+You can alternatively have this module not create an SNS in case you have existing ones created elsewhere.

 ```hcl
 module "es_alarms" {